Spinach Salad with Pesto and Peas, Please!

 Quick to put together and bright with citrus and basil pesto, this is one of my favorite summer salads.
 I prefer to use homemade pesto (recipe linked to in ingredient list), but good quality store bought pesto works in a pinch.

 - 3 cups baby spinach leaves

 - ¼ cup grated pecorino cheese

 - Warm a sauté pan over medium heat and add the pine nuts; stir for 2-3 minutes until toasted.

 - Defrost the peas at room temperature or in a microwave safe bowl for 30-45 seconds at a time, until just thawed.

 - Place the spinach, peas and pine nuts in a salad bowl.
-Add the pesto and squeeze the lemon over the salad greens; toss to combine.
+Add 2/3 cup of the pesto and squeeze the lemon over the salad greens; toss to combine.

 - Sprinkle with pecorino and serve.

 Note: Adapted over time from an Ina Garten recipe.